Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Introduction

 In \Cref{probability}, we show that the functor of $\tau$-smooth Borel probability measures is a submonad of $V$.
 This seems to be the most general probability monad on topological spaces appearing in the literature, as it is defined on the entire category $\cat{Top}$.
 Its restriction to the subcategory of compact Hausdorff spaces is the Radon monad~\cite{swirszcz,keimel}.

 In \Cref{secmonadmorph}, we define the support of a continuous valuation, and prove that the operation of taking the support is a morphism of monads from $V$ to $H$.
 This operation can be described in the following way.
 Given a valuation $\nu$, its support is the unique closed set $\supp(\nu)$ such that, for each open set $U$, the set $\supp(\nu)$ intersects $U$ if and only if $\nu(U)$ is strictly positive.
 From the possibilistic point of view, an open set $U$ is possible if an only if it has positive probability.
 In this way, the support induces a map $\supp: VX \to HX$ from valuations to closed subsets.
-We prove that this map is continuous, natural, and that it respects the two monad structures.
+We prove that this map is continuous, natural, and compatible with the two monad structures.

 A feature that closed sets, valuations, and measures share is the possibility of forming products and marginals (or projections).
 This is encoded in the fact that the monads in question are commutative, or, equivalently, symmetric monoidal (see \Cref{comm_monads}).
-These standard formal constructions yield the familiar notions of products and projections of closed sets, and of product and marginal probability measures.
+These standard formal constructions yield the familiar notions of products and projections of closed sets, and of product and marginal probability measures, and we discuss them for each monad at the end of the respective section.